 The current pandemic has placed our collective future firmly under the spotlight.
 What we are experiencing in the present is the result of decisions and choices made decades ago.
 And we're perhaps more acutely aware than ever that it is the decisions that we make today and actions we take now that will shape our futures.

 As a leader how do you help your team and your organisation imagine what is desirable, what you might want to avoid, and what you need to prepare for?

 Developing future foresight that enables scenario planning requires a similarly disciplined approach to innovation.
-The following generic approach is adapted from that shared under CC by The Institute for the Future.
+The following generic, six-step approach is adapted from that developed by The Institute for the Future, and shared under CC.

 1. Assess the present: reveal the diversity of perspectives

 Engage in conversations within your organization and across your ecosystem to discover the wide variety of lived experience and perspectives that inform a well-imagined story.

 - What did you not know or think about before?

 2. Look to your past: discern the larger patterns in play